Skip to Content

 Transparent Secret Injection

-When a service depends on a resource (like a database), Nanokit injects connection details using a standardized prefix.
+When a service depends on a resource (like a database), Nanokit injects its connection details automatically, named NANOKIT_DB_<NAME>_URL (the database name upper-cased, non-alphanumerics → _).

-For a database named main-db, Nanokit will inject:
+For a database named postgres (referenced as db://postgres), Nanokit injects:

-[!TIP] This works automatically through the depends_on block without any manual mapping.
+[!TIP] This works automatically through the depends_on block (and db:// references) without any manual mapping.

 2. Using Variables in Configuration